 About

-Robbe graduated from interior design at Thomas More (2021), from graphic design at Sint Lucas Antwerpen (2024) and curently studies a master in visual arts at Sint Lucas Antwerpen.
+Robbe has a bachelor's degrees in interior design (Thomas More, 2021), graphic design (Sint Lucas Antwerpen, 2024) and a master's degree in visual arts (Sint Lucas Antwerpen, 2025).
 He has a strong interest in typography, type design and furniture design.

 Contact